EdgelessPE/ept/doc/en/nep/ability/2-manifest.md

 operation = "Add"
 ```

-The following bill of materials will be generated:
+The following manifest will be generated:

 ```
 ["Code.exe"]